Misleading videos alleging to show Israel-Hamas conflict circulate on X

 Another video, showing two jets being moved in Southern Israel, was miscaptioned as an evacuation of air bases after Hamas' attack on Israel Saturday.

-UK "social media influencer" Jim Ferguson claimed the video is from the current attack.
+UK "social media influencer" Jim Ferguson claimed the video showed the attack currently taking place.

 "Breaking: Israeli Defence forces are now evacuating Air Bases near Gaza as thousands of #Hamas #terrorists flood into Israel.
 The situation is deteriorating rapidly," he wrote.
 It was viewed 9.9 million times.